 After graduation, I will be working for Accenture PLC in their Chicago office.
 Knowing this going into senior year gave me a pretty nice feeling, as I could relax and not stress about applications and interviews for my final year at ND.
-I remember that some people I knew were flying all over the country for interviews, but luckily for me, Accenture had come to campus in the spring semester of my junior year for internship interviews (many large firms and companies that recruit heavily from Notre Dame hold interviews in the Career Center on campus).
+I remember that some people I knew were flying all over the country for interviews, but luckily for me, Accenture had come to campus in the spring semester of my junior year for internship interviews (many large firms and companies that recruit heavily from Notre Dame hold interviews in the Center for Career Development on campus).
 After completing my summer internship, my offer was extended to a full time position, no further interviewing required.

 As an Information Technology Management (ITM) major in the Mendoza College of Business, I was pretty set on consulting, and specifically, I wanted to stay in the technology space.
 Since Accenture is a global tech consulting firm, this was my first choice for landing an internship.
 For me, I wanted to be in a large global firm that had clients from every industry so I had the flexibility to move from different types of work as well as different locations if need be.
 In addition, I knew that Accenture was a highly regarded consulting firm and that it is consistently in the Chicago Tribune’s Top Workplaces.